 Get iPhone Photo GPS & Geolocation Data

-If you want to know exactly where a photo was taken with an iPhone, the image file can often tell you that, thanks to it’s embedded GPS and geolocation data.
-This is often referred to as Geotagging, and it’s a little known feature that is used on almost all smartphones by default.
+If you want to know exactly where a photo was taken with an iPhone, the actual image file can often tell you that thanks to it’s embedded GPS and geolocation data.
+This is often referred to as Geotagging, and it’s a little known feature that is used on almost all smartphone cameras by default, including the iPhone and most Android phones.

-Here’s how to look up that GPS, location, and Geographic data on a photo taken with an iPhone, we’ll use the Mac Preview app to find these location details:
+Here’s how to look up that GPS, location, and Geographic data on a photo taken with an iPhone or Android, we’ll use the Mac Preview app to find these location details, but other apps can work to view this information as well.
+Preview happens to be included in all versions of OS X and lets you easily see the EXIF and geolocation data which makes it ideal for this purpose:

 - Open an iPhone picture with Preview, located in the /Applications/ folder of Mac OS X